slavatrofimov/BI2AI-Hackathon/Student/02-Dataflows.md

 *   Sales
 *   Fiscal Calendar

-It is important to note that Adventure Works IT team had originally built their data warehouse on a "snowflake" schema.
-While this design works for the enterprise the structure of the model separating product catalog into three tables, and customer into two tables is a source of confusion for business users.
-It is desired that the new model in Power BI should simplify this structure and endeavor to represent Customer as a single entity and Product as a single entity.
+It is important to note that the Adventure Works IT team had originally built their data warehouse on a ["snowflake" schema](https://learning.oreilly.com/library/view/data-warehousing-fundamentals/9780471412540/9780471412540_the_snowflake_schema.html).
+While this design works for the enterprise, the structure of the model separating the product catalog into three tables and customer information into two tables is a source of confusion for business users.
+The new model in Power BI should simplify this structure and represent Customer as a single entity and Product as a single entity.

 ## Success criteria